About Us

 Directions

-NSHQ is located at SHAPE, in Mons Belgium.
+Getting to SHAPENSHQ is located at SHAPE, in Mons Belgium.

 The recommended airports for arrivals and departures are Brussels Airport (BRU) for international flights or Charleroi Airport (CRL) for European and national flights.
 Transportation around Mons and most of Europe is relatively easy.
 This can be accomplished by train, bus, or taxi, depending on the destination.